FUTURE CURRENTS: The la river

 This multidisciplinary project brings interaction with and attention to complexities surrounding the Los Angeles River through creative practices, hands on making, research and imaginative thinking.

-A collaboration with students and faculty at the Mike Curb College of Arts, Media and Communication at California State University Northridge (CSUN), Younes and Soraya Nazarian Center for the Performing Arts (The Soraya), and local artist/activist Steve Appleton, this project brings together dance, music, visual art, interior design, media, sustainability and student groups to reflect on the present and envision the future through the lens of revitalization projects that will effect the city for generations to come.
+A collaboration with students and faculty at the Mike Curb College of Arts, Media and Communication at California State University Northridge (CSUN), Younes and Soraya Nazarian Center for the Performing Arts (The Soraya), and local artist/activist Steve Appleton, this project brings together dance, music, visual art, interior design, anthropology, media, sustainability and student groups to reflect on the present and envision the future through the lens of revitalization projects that will effect the city for generations to come.

 Future Currents has four phases: